percona/postgresql-docs/docs/solutions/high-availability.md

 * Distributed consensus for every action and configuration.
 * Integration with Linux watchdog for avoiding split-brain syndrome.

+## etcd

+As stated before, Patroni uses a distributed configuration store to store the cluster configuration, health and status.The most popular implementation of the distributed configuration store is etcd due to its simplicity, consistency and reliability.
+Etcd not only stores the cluster data, it also handles the election of a new primary node (a leader in ETCD terminology).

+etcd is deployed as a cluster for fault-tolerance.
+An etcd cluster needs a majority of nodes, a quorum, to agree on updates to the cluster state.

+The recommended approach is to deploy an odd-sized cluster (e.g. 3, 5 or 7 nodes).
+The odd number of nodes ensures that there is always a majority of nodes available to make decisions and keep the cluster running smoothly.
+This majority is crucial for maintaining consistency and availability, even if one node fails.
+For a cluster with n members, the majority is (n/2)+1.

+To better illustrate this concept, let's take an example of clusters with 3 nodes and 4 nodes.

+In a 3-node cluster, if one node fails, the remaining 2 nodes still form a majority (2 out of 3), and the cluster can continue to operate.

+In a 4-nodes cluster, if one node fails, there are only 3 nodes left, which is not enough to form a majority (3 out of 4).
+The cluster stops functioning.

+In this solution we use a 3-nodes etcd cluster that resides on the same hosts with PostgreSQL and Patroni.
+Though

 !!! admonition "See also"